 Floresta is a Christian NGO that works to reverse poverty and deforestation in Tanzania by transforming the lives of the rural poor.
 We work directly with communities to create economic opportunities through village savings and loan associations, micro-enterprise, implementing sustainable agriculture programs, and encouraging spiritual renewal.
 Floresta Tanzania is based in the Kilimanjaro Region with offices in Moshi, Siha, Marangu and Same.
-It is part of a international network of NGOs in the Plant With Purpose family with its international headquarters in San Diego, California.
-Plant with Purpose

 We believe that while environmental degradation negatively affects us all, it is ultimately the poor who suffer most from this unhealthy relationship between people and the environment.
 We believe that restoring relationships between people, God and the environment is key to resolving many of the world’s social, economic, and environmental problems.